softprodev/Aspnetcore/UnitTest/NUnit/Readme.md

 ## Introduction

 There are three different test frameworks are supported for unit test with asp.net core: MSTest, xUnit and NUnit that allow us to test our code in consistent way.
-In this article, I will explain about the unit test in asp.net core using xUnit. the XUnit is an open souce test framework and main focus of this framework are extensibility and flexibility.
-It follows more community focus to being expand.
+In this article, I will explain about the unit test in asp.net core using NUnit.

+The NUnit is an open source unit test framework for all .net languages.
+It initially ported from JUnit.
+The current released version is 3 and it has been completely rewritten with many new features.

 To demonstrate the example of unit test, I have created MVC project, solution and Unit test project by using CLI (Command Line Interface).
 To create MVC and Test project, I am following below steps